Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 2. What tools are required to drill and tap cast iron?

-To drill and tap cast iron, you will need a high-speed steel (HSS) drill bit and tap, cutting fluid or lubricant, a drill press or sturdy handheld drill, and a vise or clamp to secure the workpiece.
+To drill and tap cast iron, you will need a High-Performance Cobalt drill bit and Professional Tapping Kit tap, cutting fluid or lubricant, a drill press or sturdy handheld drill, and a vise or clamp to secure the workpiece.

 3. What are the key considerations when drilling and tapping cast iron?